-As an advertising manager she will have been in the forefront of ensuring whatever publication she was involved with (Punch, Time and Tide) was able to build circulation in a weak economy.
+As an advertising manager she will have been in the forefront of making sure Punch and Time and Tide were able to build circulation in a weak economy.
 Perhaps Warner Allen was interested to hear how he could increase the circulation of his books, having retired from journalism but now writing his third, on sherry.
 If she were the host she might have been the one to offer a toast to the birthday (the day before) of Eleanor – if she knew.

 Marion’s Story So Far

 Marion Jean Lyon was born on 15th January 1885 at Wallacebank Cottage, Townhead, Strathaven, Lanarkshire, to Marion Lyon née Young and Andrew Wallace Lyon, solicitor and notary public.
 She had three sisters Jessie (3 years her senior, who emigrated to the US) and Anne May (7 years her junior), and sister Eleanor Agnes who died in infancy, and two brothers: the younger brother Francis Andrew (8 years her junior) died in 1918 in France with the Australian contingent.
 As Dinner Puzzle contributor Helen Walasek has pointed out, her elder brother, (Capt) J. Wallace Lyon became a manager of the Berwick branch of the National Bank of Scotland.
 He died in 1940 (6 August 1940) six months after Marion.
 Several articles on him in the press make reference to his sister Marion and her success as a businesswoman.
 Marion is the star.